ndsev/zswag/README.md

 A server can instruct clients to transmit their zserio request object in the request body when using HTTP `post`, `put`, `patch` or `delete`.
-This is done by settings the OpenAPI `requestBody/content` to `application/x-zserio-object`:
+This is done by setting the OpenAPI `requestBody/content` to `application/x-zserio-object`:

 ```yaml